youtoos/elapy/README.md

   ```
 * 3D plot of a basin graph is not provided in this repository.
 * `calc_trans_bm` is added to calculate the transition matrix based on Boltzmann machine.
+* `plot_landscape` is added to show a  two-dimensional landscape reconstructed from the disconnectivity graph.
+Movement is only allowed on the white lines.